sophie-oldroyd/Social-Distancing-Monitor/README.md

 5V (via capacitor)	 | J3, 5		     | VDD 	        | Green

 ## Repository Layout
-The firmware for the project is an editted version of the `Warp-firmware` from the `Physical Computation Laboratory` at the `University of Cambridge` run by `Phillip Stanley-Marbell`.
-The original firmware can be accessed at the following link `https://github.com/physical-computation/Warp-hardware`.
+The firmware for the project is an edited version of the `Warp-firmware` from the `Physical Computation Laboratory` at the `University of Cambridge` run by `Phillip Stanley-Marbell`.
+The original firmware can be accessed at `https://github.com/physical-computation/Warp-hardware`.
 #### `Source files`
 ##### `CMakeLists.txt`
 This is the CMake configuration file.
 Edit this to change the default size of the stack and heap.